 Michael appeared in season 4 of Kids Baking Championship on Food Network as well as Season 1 of Be Our Chef on Disney and has been featured in the Washington Post, Good Morning America, The Today Show and CNN.

 We are thrilled to have Michael on board.
 He joined in December 2021.

 Specialty: Books, literature, technology in the elderly, disabilities, blindness, Veterans

-Oliver has collected over 1000 books nationally to build better libraries for elders residing in institutions.
-Oliver is an avid reader and he noticed the books available to elders in nursing homes were poor quality and thrift store cast aways.
+Oliver read a 1000-page book when he was 9 years old.
+The boy knows the importance of a good book.
+Oliver has collected over 2000 books nationally to build better libraries for elders residing in institutions.
+Oliver was inspired to collect books just for seniors when he noticed the books available to elders in nursing homes were poor quality and thrift store cast aways.
 Elders love to read and Oliver is providing quality books for them.
 Send Oliver your used books- he will put them to excellent use.
 PO Box 1546 Harrison AR 72602

 Specialty: Books, literature, activities for nursing home seniors

 Sawyer is the workhorse behind many of the awesome activities we come up with for nursing home seniors.
 Sawyer arranges for live bands to play, fireworks and barbeques, child plays and skits and tons of homemade goodies for the residents.
 Sawyer also helps secure donated goods from local businesses and works hard to include local youth in all of our activities and programs.